-Kassidy has over 12 years of experience in the special education field, having served in numerous capacities including job trainer, paraprofessional, community mentor, life coach, and residential program director.
-He is a certified CT Department of Education School Business Administrator and has also received his Masters of Business Administration.
+Kassidy has over 16 years of experience in the special education field, having served in numerous capacities including job trainer, paraprofessional, community mentor, life coach, and residential program director.
+Kassidy is a certified CT Department of Education School Business Administrator and has also received his Masters of Business Administration.
 Working in the non-profit sector, Kassidy has developed a comprehensive understanding of the strategic, operational, and managerial aspects of running a non-profit.
-He has extensive experience in both special education and non-profit management, specializing in strategic, cross functional roles and has a history of successful and progressive leadership where he utilizes his spirit of innovation and entrepreneurship to match aspirations with finite resources.
+He has extensive experience in both special education and non-profit management, specializing in strategic, cross functional roles.
+With a history of successful and progressive leadership, Kassidy utilizes his spirit of innovation and entrepreneurship to match aspirations with finite resources.

 Kellie has an Associate's Degree in General Studies with a Biology focus and came to The Light House with over 20 years of bookkeeping experience in both corporate and non-profit settings.
 As bookkeeper and office manager, she enjoys the collaborative spirit of The Light House as well as having the opportunity to use her office skills to assist the company in its mission to serve individuals with disabilities.
 She says that watching clients succeed in their daily lives and being a part of that success has been very meaningful.
 In her free time, Kellie enjoys live music performances, traveling, entertaining friends and family and going to the beach.

 Jeremy comes to The Light House with a background as an Art Instructor, Operations Supervisor, and Operations and HR Manager.
 In his role as Operations Manager, he oversees both the transportation and facilities departments, and is in charge of all operational issues within our campuses.
 He likes the constant changing challenges he faces each day, the wonderful and caring staff that work at The Light House and the amazing students.
 In his free time, Jeremy enjoys the outdoors, video games, and traveling.

 Training and Support Specialist